anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ### APIs and Permissions Required for Deploying a Cloud Function via gCloud

 Let's start with the first step of deploying/creating a Cloud Function.
-But before that, in GCP there are two steps to perform an action (deploy/update etc) on a service (Cloud Function).
+But before that, in GCP there are two steps to perform an action on a service.

 1. Before you interact with a particular service, the corresponding API must be enabled for your project.
 2. Then, you need to have the required permissions or roles associated with your account to perform specific actions.